Bahnhofstr. 31

 Garmisch-Partenkirchen

-In total, the Kuhfluchtwasserfälle have three falls.
+In total, the Kuhflucht waterfalls have three stages.
 In these three waterfalls, the water plunges down more than 270 metres in height.
 This makes the Kuchfluchtwasserfälle one of the highest waterfalls in Germany.

 There are two different explanations for the strange name.
 Perhaps it goes back to the language of the ancient Romans.
-The name "Confluctum" would indicate that the stream rising from the 200-metre-high end wall of the moat and the larger Loisach flow together here.
-But perhaps it also tells of the cows lying down in the shade of the trees here in summer, or "flackten" in Bavarian.
-Then, over time, a cosy "Kuhflack" would have turned into the rather excited Kuhflucht.
+The name "Confluctum" would indicate that the stream rising from the 200 metre high end wall of the trench and the larger Loisach flow together here.
+But perhaps it also tells us that the cows used to lie down here in the shade of the trees in summer, or "flack" in Bavarian.
+In that case, a cosy "Kuhflack" would have turned into a rather agitated "Kuhflucht" over time.

 Kuhfluchtweg